spheronFdn/documentations/docs/Welcome.md

 **Configure builds** – ArGo can run your build command and deploy the result whenever you push to your Git repo.
 Get started with basic build settings, learn about managing build dependencies, and explore additional options available with file-based configuration.

 **Site deploys** – Atomic deploys with ArGo guarantee that your site is always consistent.
-Learn how to manage deploys, enable deploy notifications, and run a branch-based split test.
+Learn how to manage deploys, check logs and build time.

 **Domains & HTTPS** – Register a new domain in the ArGo UI, to assign a custom domain to your site.

-**Visitor access** – Enable site-wide password protection, authenticate users with ArGo Identity, or configure role-based access control.
+**Visitor access** – Enable site-wide password protection, authenticate users with ArGo Identity.

-**Functions** – Deploy serverless functions built with JavaScript.
-You can even execute Background Functions for long-running tasks and trigger function calls when certain ArGo events happen.

-**Large Media** – Get the benefits of Git version tracking for large files without bloating your repository.
-Use dynamic image transformations so you can upload images at full resolution, then serve the exact size you need when you need it.

 **Get help** - Explore self-serve and interactive help resources.
 Get tips for requesting support by email to help our support engineers help you.